If you can't find an answer to your question below, feel free to contact us!

 Q: What about the first night of FOP before we head out into the woods?

-A: After Aloha Day (the day you arrive!), you'll spend the night in a temporary Harvard dorm room, sleeping in your sleeping bag.
+A: After Arrival Day, you'll spend the night in a temporary Harvard dorm room, sleeping in your sleeping bag.

 Q: How do I get to Harvard from the airport?
 The bus?
 The train?